Course Title: Higher Certificate in Pharmacy Technician Studies

 Students can avail of up to two months’ work placement in a pharmacy abroad.

-Progression opportunities for further study exist, including Pharmacy Degrees in the UK and Ireland, and pharmaceutical and scientific qualifications in Ireland and elsewhere.
+Progression opportunities for further study exist, including Pharmacy Degree in the UK and Ireland, and NFQ Level 7 or Level 8 pharmaceutical and scientific degree programmes at TU Dublin or other higher education institutions.
 Students who attain an Upper Merit are eligible to transfer to TU875 BSc Pharmaceutical Healthcare.